AnkouOSRS/npc-menu-hp/README.md

 ![Image example](https://i.imgur.com/JBwmeyE.png)

 ## Changelog
+ - **1.1.3**
+   - Fix dead NPCs showing the unknown color when "Recolor when unknown" is enabled.
+Thanks again to [equirs](https://github.com/equirs) for implementing this feature.

  - **1.1.2**
    - Add the option to pick a color that will be used when the HP of the monster is unknown.
 Thanks to [equirs](https://github.com/equirs) for implementing this feature.